Govt starts inviting application for Rs 50k cr electronic incentive schemes

-The government on Tuesday started inviting applications for Rs 50,000 crore inventive schemes to attract global mobile device makers and boost local companies for electronics manufacturing.
-IT and Telecom Minister Ravi Shankar Prasad said India will initially aim to attract top 5 global mobile manufacturing companies and also promote five local companies that will be identified through a screening process.
+The government on Tuesday started inviting applications for Rs 50,000 crore incentive schemes to attract global mobile device makers and boost local companies for electronics manufacturing.
+IT and Telecom Minister Ravi Shankar Prasad said India will initially aim to attract top 5 global mobile manufacturing companies and also promote five local firms that will be identified through a screening process.

-The government had notified three schemes on April 1 for the promotion of electronics.
-These were schemes for manufacturing of electronic components and semiconductors, modified electronics manufacturing clusters (EMC 2.0) scheme, and production linked incentive scheme for large scale electronics manufacturing.
+The government had notified three schemes on April 1 for the promotion of electronics manufacturing.
+These plans were Scheme for Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS), Modified Electronics Manufacturing Clusters (EMC 2.0), and and production linked incentive (PLI) for large scale manufacturing.
+The minister said the government is trying to create employment for 15 to 20 lakh people in the coming few years in the electronics manufacturing sector.
 "The schemes have been opened today and companies can now submit their application," Electronics and IT secretary Ajay Prakash Sawhney said.

-Niti Aayog CEO Amitabh Kant said global mobile majors will come to India in next 2-3 years, and the country will soon become number one in the segment..
+The schemes are estimated to take mobile production to Rs 8 lakh crore in value terms and export worth Rs 5.98 lakh crore in next five years, he added.
+Niti Aayog CEO Amitabh Kant said global mobile majors will come to India in next 2-3 years, and the country will soon become number one in the segment.

+"We have all worked as a team to make electronics and mobile phone manufacturing the number one sector of India.
+You will see results coming in the next 2-3 years.
+You will see all the top manufacturers coming to India, not only for India, but for the global markets," Kant said.
+The production of mobile mobile handsets in 2018-19 has reached 29 crore units worth Rs 1.70 Lakh crore from 6 crore units worth Rs 19,000 crore in 2014.

+While the exports of electronics has increased from Rs 38,263 crore in 2014-15 to Rs 61,908 crore in 2018-19, India's share in global electronics production has reached 3 per cent in 2018 from 1.3 per cent in 2012.
+Under the PLI scheme, the government will offer 4-6 per cent incentive on incremental sale on a year-on-year basis.

 - READ MORE ON: